Cuecuemoar/backend-test/README.md

 **Responses**

 `200 OK`

-A JSON array containing the labor costs by worker
+A JSON array containing the labor costs by location.

 ```json
 [